EEC Logo

 Clean Development Mechanism - Small Hydro Rehabilitation Project

-We, Energy Efficiency Centre Georgia acting as a Bundling Agency, by signing of Letter of Intent with the International Bank for Reconstruction and Development ("IBRD") acting as the trustee of the Prototype Carbon Fund, the Community Development Carbon Fund, the IBRD-Netherlands Clean Development Mechanism Facility, the Italian Carbon Fund, the Danish Carbon Fund, and the Spanish Carbon Fund (collectively referred to as the "Carbon Funds) on the possible purchase of the rights, title, interest and other benefits associated with verified greenhouse gas emission reductions (VER), resulting from the Hydro Rehabilitation Project developed by USAID funded "Rural Energy Program" in Georgia, confirmed our interest to develop Clean Development Mechanism (CDM) project - Small Hydro Rehabilitation Project, Georgia presents following PDD's documents for your review:
+Energy Efficiency Centre Georgia acting as a Bundling Agency, by signing of Letter of Intent with the International Bank for Reconstruction and Development ("IBRD") acting as the trustee of the Prototype Carbon Fund, the Community Development Carbon Fund, the IBRD-Netherlands Clean Development Mechanism Facility, the Italian Carbon Fund, the Danish Carbon Fund, and the Spanish Carbon Fund (collectively referred to as the "Carbon Funds) on the possible purchase of the rights, title, interest and other benefits associated with verified greenhouse gas emission reductions (VER), resulting from the Hydro Rehabilitation Project developed by USAID funded "Rural Energy Program" in Georgia, confirmed our interest to develop Clean Development Mechanism (CDM) project - Small Hydro Rehabilitation Project.

 Promoting Energy Efficient Product Distribution through ICT Access